 As an adult, you do have a right to make your own decisions about your commitment to your education.
 However, as a consumer who requests and receives support services from one or more agencies, you have a legal responsibility to use these services wisely and consistently.
 Excessive absences and tardies, especially when DSS is not notified in advance, wastes money, time, and effort.
 Abuse of support services can result in the suspension of these services.

-22. I was late to class, and my interpreter left before I got there.
+22. I was late to class, and my Interpreter/Captionist left before I got there.
 Why didn't they wait for me?

-Interpreters are required to wait 10 minutes after the beginning of a class or appointment for a deaf student.
-If you know in advance that you will be late, contact the interpreter and DSS.
+Service Providers are required to wait 10 minutes after the beginning of a class or appointment for a deaf student.
+If you know in advance that you will be late, contact your Service Provider.

 23. Why do I have to let DSS know when I am going to be absent or tardy?

-Any time you are absent or tardy, you must contact your interpreter and DSS as soon as possible.
-This way the interpreter will know whether or not to go to the assignment (class, appointment, etc.).
-The interpreter's pay is based on their being utilized.
-Therefore, attendance is reported by the interpreters to DSS for referral to the funding agency.
+Any time you are absent or tardy, you must contact your Service Provider as soon as possible.
+This way, they will know whether or not to go to the assignment (class, appointment, etc.).
+Attendance is reported by the Service Provider to DSS for referral to the funding agency.

 24. Why do I have to let DSS know what my schedule is each semester, and why do I have to let them know if it changes?
 Doesn't the admissions office tell DSS?

-25. The Lead Interpreter changed my schedule!
+25. The Coordinator of Deaf/Hard of Hearing Services changed my schedule!
 Why?

-Sometimes it is necessary for the Lead Interpreter to change the times and/or days of some students' classes to accommodate interpreting and to provide the most efficient usage of interpreters.
+Sometimes it is necessary for the Coordinator to change the times and/or days of some students' classes to accommodate support services and to allow the most efficient use of Service Providers.

-26. What do I do if my interpreter doesn't show up?
+26. What do I do if my Service Provider doesn't show up?

-If your interpreter does not arrive within 10 minutes after the assignment begins (class, meeting, event, etc.), go to the departmental secretary, and call DSS.
+If your Service Provider does not arrive within 10 minutes after the assignment begins (class, meeting, event, etc.), contact DSS.
 If a substitute is needed, DSS will make every effort to supply one.

-27. Must my interpreter always leave right after class?
+27. Must my Service Provider always leave right after class?
 What if I need to talk to my instructor or notetaker?

-The Interpreters are on a schedule.
-Interpreters must often leave right after a class in order to get to the next class on time.
-If you let your interpreter know in advance that you wish to speak to your instructor/notetaker after class, perhaps they can stay a few minutes.
-If they cannot stay, make an appointment with the instructor/notetaker for another time, then complete a Notification of Interpreting Services form (#46).
+Service Providers have a set schedule.
+They must often leave right after a class in order to get to the next class on time.
+If your Service Provider is unavailable after class, make an appointment with the instructor for another time, and complete a Request for Interpreting/Captioning Services.

-29. My interpreter doesn't seem to want to be close friends with me.
+28. My Interpreter doesn't seem to want to be close friends with me.
 Why?

 Interpreters follow a very strict professional Code of Ethics.
 As professionals, interpreters know that it is necessary and important to keep business separate from their personal lives.
 For this reason, many interpreters will discourage a personal relationship with their deaf consumers.
 Keeping relationships business oriented will help the interpreter do their job better and more effectively.

-32. Will my interpreter tell anyone about things that they interpret for me?
+29. Will my Interpreter/Captionist tell anyone about things that they interpret/caption for me?

-Interpreters follow a very strict professional Code of Ethics.
+Service Providers follow a very strict professional Code of Ethics/Confidentiality agreement.
 One of the most important and most strictly followed is confidentiality.
-Interpreters are not to discuss anything about their assignments to anyone at any time.
-However, in the educational setting, interpreters are part of the educational team.
-These types of interpreters are asked to discreetly share some information with the other members of the team (at JSU this includes instructors, case managers, DSS director, and the Lead Interpreter).
-If you feel an interpreter has broken confidentiality, make an appointment with the Lead Interpreter as soon as possible to discuss the situation.
+Service Providers are not to discuss anything about their assignments to anyone at any time.
+However, in the educational setting, Service Providers are part of the educational team.
+These types of Providers are asked to discreetly share some information with the other members of the team (at JSU this includes instructors, case managers, DSS director, and the Coodinator).
+If you feel a Service Provider has broken confidentiality, make an appointment with the Coordinator as soon as possible to discuss the situation.

-33. Why do I need to schedule interpreters in advance?
-Why aren't there interpreters available at all times?
+30. Why do I need to schedule Interpreters in advance?
+Why aren't there Interpreters available at all times?

 Interpreters are scarce all over the country.
-Qualified interpreters are even more scarce.
-Qualified interpreters with any type of special training are the most difficult to find.
-Until more people enter this field, there will not be enough for every deaf consumer to have an interpreter at any given time.
-For this reason, DSS asks that you give as much advance notice as possible when you will need an interpreter.
-By doing so, the Lead Interpreter will have enough time to secure one, or at least will be able to inform you if one is not available.
+Qualified Interpreters are even more scarce.
+Qualified Interpreters with any type of special training are the most difficult to find.
+Until more people enter this field, there will not be enough for every deaf consumer to have an Interpreter at any given time.
+For this reason, DSS asks that you give as much advance notice as possible when you will need an Interpreter.
+By doing so, the Coordinator will have enough time to secure one, or at least will be able to inform you if one is not available.